TiddlyWiki/TiddlyWiki5/readme.md

 JavaScript</a> that can be run from a single HTML file in the browser or as a powerful <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/node.js.html'>
 node.js application</a>.</p><p>
 <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWiki.html'>
 TiddlyWiki</a> is designed to fit around your brain, giving you a better way of managing information than traditional documents and emails.
-The fundamental idea is that information is more useful and reusable if we cut it up into the smallest semantically meaningful chunks &ndash; <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/Tiddlers.html'>
+The fundamental idea is that information is more useful and reusable if we cut it up into the smallest semantically meaningful chunks – <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/Tiddlers.html'>
-tiddlers</a> &ndash; and give them titles so that they can be structured with links, tags and macros.  <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWiki.html'>
+tiddlers</a> – and give them titles so that they can be structured with links, tags and macros.  <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWiki.html'>
 TiddlyWiki</a> aims to provide a fluid interface for working with tiddlers, allowing them to be aggregated and composed into longer narratives.</p><p>
 <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWiki5.html'>
 TiddlyWiki5</a> has many <a class='tw-tiddlylink tw-tiddlylink-internal tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/Improvements.html'>